madlena-calugareanu/Entertainment-Box/README.md

-# entertainment-box
+# Entertainment-box
-A quiz app to play at parties
+ A selection of quiz-like games to play at parties